 My last day at my job was August 31, 2018.
 On September 1, I finally tasted the “free” in freelance.
 Free to work from home, sleep in when I want, work when I want, relax when I want, go out when I want.
 But that freedom came at a cost.
-I made a whopping $95 in September.
+I earned a whopping $95 in September.
 Hey, that’s what happens when you jump into freelancing full-time when you’re not prepared.

-Not many people know this, but when I was just starting out, I did more copywriting than design.
+Not many people know this, but when I was just starting out, I did more writing than design.
 I had a blog and not much of a design portfolio, so it was easier to show clients that I knew how to write.
 In October, I got my first web design client on Upwork.
 I was paid $147 to design a simple WiX website.
 Around this time, I also took on several unpaid projects to get more experience and build up my portfolio.
 This plan ended up backfiring, as none of the unpaid work I did ever got to see the light of day.
-Turns out, clients who don’t pay for your work are mega flaky.
+Turns out, clients who don’t pay for your work are pretty flaky.

 In November, I was fortunate enough to get a longer term project that provided weekly income.
 However, it wasn’t design related.
-I was still doing copywriting jobs as well, and was starting to tire of writing blog posts about random subjects–that wasn’t what I started freelancing for!
-I decided to stop taking on underpaid copywriting gigs and focus more of my efforts into finding design clients.
+I was still doing content writing jobs as well, and was starting to tire of writing blog posts about random subjects–that wasn’t what I started freelancing for!
+I decided to stop taking on underpaid writing gigs and focus more of my efforts into finding design clients.
 I managed to bring in over $1000 this month which felt like a major upswing compared to the two prior months.

 December was a rough month.
 I no longer had consistent weekly income and was finding it really difficult to break into the design world.
-I took on a few $50 logo projects (*cringe*) and poured some Facebook ad money into promoting a special holiday offer for a one-page website, which generated a bit of interest but ultimately got 0 takers.
+I took on a few $50 logo projects (*cringe*) and poured some Facebook ad money (*double cringe*) into promoting a special holiday offer for a one-page website, which generated a bit of interest but ultimately got 0 takers.
 Around this time I discovered that there were a lot of clients looking for designers in Facebook groups, and so I turned my attention there.
 The year ended on a bit of a low, but I was determined to keep freelancing full-time.